 - Personal guarantee: Not required on loans less than $200,000

 While there are no requirements as to how long your business needs to have been operational prior to the disaster declaration, there are some qualifying factors the SBA will consider when reviewing your application.

-All states have applied and been granted eligibility for EIDLs under the COVID-19 disaster declaration.
+All states have been granted eligibility for EIDLs under the COVID-19 disaster declaration.
 For your business to qualify for one of these loans, it will need to employ less than 500 employees and have been directly impacted by the disaster.